Course Catalog - Fall 2026/27

 This new class explores parts of Tanach that were often skipped, simplified, or never fully explained—and once you learn them properly, you’ll understand why.
 From the strangest stories to the most exotic episodes, discover layers of depth you never realized were there.
 Topics include:

-Mrs. Adina Brower Hilchot Inyanei Nashim 1
+Mrs. Adina Brower Hilchot Nashim 1

 Department: Jewish Law